 Consult with a Mortgage Lender in Rochester MI for More Information

-If you would like to learn more about what refinancing options would be best for your situation, contact Julie Krumholz from Main Street Bank.
+If you would like to learn more about what refinancing options would be best for your situation, contact Julie Krumholz from Superior National Bank.

 Julie is a registered loan officer servicing clients in Rochester and throughout the state of Michigan.
 She has over 30 years in the mortgage industry, providing a wealth of experience to her clients.
 Julie has worked in underwriting, quality control, processing, closing and loan origination.
 Her extensive background allows her to advise borrowers and refinancers with unusual expertise.